ingyuseong/rabbitmq-inference/README.md

 # RabbitMQ Inference
-A repo for implement a simple message queue based server architecture to asynchronously handle resource-intensive tasks(e.g. ML inference).
+A repo for implementing a simple message queue based server architecture to asynchronously handle resource-intensive tasks(e.g. ML inference).
 For detailed information about RabbitMQ, please check this article: [Handling resource-intensive tasks with work queues in RabbitMQ](https://www.cloudamqp.com/blog/work-queues-in-rabbitmq-for-resource-intensive-tasks.html).

-An abstractive running process of this code would be as following:
+The abstract operation of this code is as follows:
 1. Subscribe a request message from the API Server (request queue)
     * In this example, the API Server is implemented in `node.js`
 3. StarGAN v2 Inference: Generate 8 images and upload them to AWS S3